Saelyria/Braid/Documentation/3-DataBindingMethods.md

 ## Cells

-Tableau offers a number of different methods that you can use to bind cells and data to your table view.
+Braid offers a number of different methods that you can use to bind cells and data to your table view.
 The cell binding variants (roughly in order of 'granularity of control') are:

 - `bind(cellType:models:)` (cell type + models)